nik-mak/T3A2-B-Frontend/README.md

 3. Type into the terminal 'npm install' and wait for it to complete the installation.
 4. Type into the terminal 'npm start' to start the application on your local machine.

+Note: If you run into files not found when you have started the server but the components are present make sure that the directory name for the component matches the import statement.
+This should not effect your build if you deploy the website online using a platform such as netlify.

 # Dependencies

 In this project the front end makes use of the following libraries: